flink-ci/flink/docs/content/docs/dev/table/sqlClient.md

 This configuration:

 - connects to Hive catalogs and uses `MyCatalog` as the current catalog with `MyDatabase` as the current database of the catalog,
-- defines an environment with a table source `MyTableSource` that reads from a CSV file,
+- defines a table `MyTableSource` that can read data from a CSV file,
 - defines a view `MyCustomView` that declares a virtual table using a SQL query,
-- defines a user-defined function `myUDF` that can be instantiated using the class name and two constructor parameters,
+- defines a user-defined function `myUDF` that can be instantiated using the class name,
 - uses the blink planner in streaming mode for running statements and a parallelism of 1,
 - runs exploratory queries in the `table` result mode,
 - and makes some planner adjustments around join reordering and spilling via configuration options.

-When using -i option to submit SQL file, the type of the statement is limited.
-It only allow users to execute statement:
+When using `-i <init.sql>` option to initialize SQL Client session, the following statements are not allowed in an initialization SQL file:
+ - INSERT INTO/OVERWRITE
+ - STATEMENT SET
+ - SELECT queries
 - DDL(CREATE/DROP/ALTER)
 - USE CATALOG/DATABASE
 - LOAD/UNLOAD MODULE